madeelchaudhary/Cheat-Sheets/NPM/npm.md

 - Minor: New features
 - Patch: Bug fixes

-## Semantic Versioning - Asterisk Tilde and Caret
+## Semantic Versioning - Tilde, Caret and Asterisk

 - Tilde: ~1.2.3 will install the latest patch version of 1.2.x
 - Caret: ^1.2.3 will install the latest minor version of 1.x.x